mistralai/cookbook/concept-deep-dive/tokenization/control_tokens.md

 <s>[INST] Hello, how are you?[/INST] Fine, and you?</s>[INST] I'm doing great![/INST] Glad to hear!</s>
 ```

 The only difference between V2 and V3 is regarding the **tool calling**, otherwise everything is identical.
+You can learn more about tool calling [here](tool_calling.md).

 #### Tokenizer V3-Tekken